becodeorg/free2code/2.CSS/0.INTRODUCTION-TO-CSS/exercises.md

 **Instruction**

-Here is some HTML content describing the Canarian Islands as a cool holidays destination.
+Here is some HTML content describing the Canarian Islands as a cool holiday destination.
 Your job is to make it look better !

 To do the exercises, add all your CSS above the html using one `<style>` tag.
 Do each of these exercises in the given order.